A few simple tips on how to improve the security of an Ubuntu Desktop (or Linux Mint) installation.

 Disable unneeded services

-By default Ubuntu enables and starts a few services that listen on external network:
+By default, Ubuntu enables and starts a few services that listen on external network:

 $ sudo netstat -tulpn